MrCrLr/tender_trap/README.md

 - NACLs configured with **explicit ephemeral port ranges** for return traffic
 - SGs follow a **deny-all except explicitly allowed** policy
 - Public route tables and default behaviors are **overridden manually** or tagged
-- SSH Agent Forwarding used for hopping from the public honeypot to the private monitor (via trusted local key)
+- SSH Agent Forwarding used for hopping from the public NAT instance to the private monitor (via trusted local key)

 ---